Dogs, Cats, and Twins. Oh My!

 7. Find one-on-one time for you and your pets.

 Even if it’s just throwing the ball for 3 minutes in between feeds, do it!
-Personally, our time with the dogs is when we are winding down at night when the night nanny arrives.
+Personally, our one-on-one time with the dogs nowadays is when we are winding down at night.
 The dogs sleep with us in our bedroom and that gives us time to focus on just them.

 8. Keep your pets’ claws trimmed.

 You don’t want any accidental scratches on those fresh faces, do you?
 For time and energy’s sake, this is something you could delegate to a family member or friend (as you’ll likely be busy in the throes of twinhood mayhem).

 9. Consider professional behavioral training for your pets if you are still concerned.

 As our dogs adjusted very well by following the above steps, we thankfully didn’t have to go this route.
 For those extra aggressive pets, though, this might be necessary to keep a healthy home environment for you and your twins.

 Would love to hear about other people’s experiences when introducing their fur babies to their twin babies.
 Feel free to share!